How Are Air Mattresses Made?

 Fire Resistant

-While most regular mattresses are unable to withstand fires, this is a problem PVC airbeds do not have.
+While most regular mattresses cannot withstand fires, this is a problem PVC airbeds do not have.
 Manufacturers apply specific chemicals on the surface of these airbeds to ensure their ability to stay in their original physical condition even when exposed to fire.

 This feature is especially handy because non-PVC air mattresses are mostly manufactured from plastic or other materials which crumble when exposed to fire.